Teen testifies about boy’s death and firearms training at New Mexico compound

 Leveille’s son, who was 13 at the time, was asked by prosecutors about the moments before the boy died, the family’s journey to New Mexico and the prophecy that his mother had relayed to the group — that the boy would be resurrected as Jesus Christ and an army they hoped to recruit would rid the world of nonbelievers.

+The teen said his role was to memorize the Quran and teach it to others, while Siraj Ibn Wahhaj’s role was to train the army.

-The teen described the firearms and tactical training he and his older brother participated in at the family’s makeshift shooting range.
+The teen described the firearms and tactical training he and his older brother participated in at the makeshift shooting range.
 Fearing that they were being surveilled by federal authorities, the group spent months out of sight under a tarp, in a camper trailer and underground in tunnels they had dug.
-They used a bucket for the bathroom and one of the men was able to get food from a food bank miles away.
+They used a bucket for the bathroom, and Morton was able to get food from a food bank miles away.

 The teen, who now lives with an aunt and cousins in New York, testified that life at the compound was “terrible.”